CelinaThingbaijam/Real-Time-Sign-Language-Interpretation-System/README.md

 # Real Time Sign Language Interpretation System
-> A Sign Language Interpreter to Seamlessly transport sign language into English and many other regional languages in India by collecting live data and training it using deep learning algorithms.
+> A Sign Language Interpreter to Seamlessly transform sign language into English and many other regional languages in India(audio and visual) by collecting live data and training it using deep learning algorithms.
 > + This Project was done as a part AI COE under the guidance of Dr Gnaneswari Assistant professor CMR Institutite of Technology
 > + You can view the project demo on [Youtube](https://www.youtube.com/watch?v=8eshmYSX06s)
 ## Table of Content